Y-IAB/lm-evaluation-harness/README.md

 ### Local Model Endpoints (TBD)
-[LiteLLM](https://docs.litellm.ai/) allows you to evaluate models in the same way as OpenAI models, even for models that are not yet supported, such as gemini and mistral-large.
+[LiteLLM](https://docs.litellm.ai/) allows you to evaluate models in the same way as OpenAI models, even for models that are not yet supported, such as Gemini and mistral-large.

 ## Announcement
 **A new v0.4.0 release of lm-evaluation-harness is available** !